Existing Patients

 • healing evaluation based on e-mailed picture(s) - patients may be graduated from their Elizabethan collars

-• Toe-touching or better on operated leg
+• Toe-touching (not properly bearing weight), or improvement on operated leg

 • Activity restrictions and walking schedule